liferay-design/liferay.design/README.md

     npm run dev
     ```

-1. Open up your [favorite browser](https://opera.com), type `localhost:7777` into the nav bar, and watch your work magically appear!
+1. Your [favorite browser](https://opera.com) should open automatically showing the site at `http://0.0.0.0:localhost:7777`!

+    - It will also be accessible on your network at `your.local.ip:7777` — usually this will be something like `192.168.1.160:7777` — the command line prompt will specify your address.
+    - _This makes mobile development easier, since you can check the site out on any device that's on your network._

-1. See the [Contributing Guidelines](/blob/master/CONTRIBUTING.md) for what to do after you make some improvements!
+1. See the [Contributing Guidelines](/CONTRIBUTING.md) for what to do after you make some improvements!

 <br />
 <br />